 Incorporated bodies that represent the interests of archivists, librarians, historians, authors or information managers and/or that are dedicated to their professional development.

-Set of activities or functions that a recipient proposes to undertake with the financial assistance provided by a department.
-A project has a clear start and end date, occurs within a reasonable period of time and demonstrates measurable outputs and outcomes.
+A set of activities or functions that a recipient proposes to undertake with the financial assistance provided by a department.
+A project has a clear start and end date, occurs within a reasonable period of time, and demonstrates measurable outputs and outcomes.

 The maximum level of total Canadian government funding authorized by the terms and conditions for a transfer payment program for any one activity, initiative or project of a recipient.

-Clearly written document that describes an organization's mandate, its short, mid and long-term goals or objectives, and priority actions to take.
-A strategic plan includes a timeframe for its execution, and identifies who, within the organization, or what outside agent will take responsibility for the completeness of the actions necessary to realize goals and objectives.
+A written document that clearly describes an organization's mandate, its short-, mid- and long-term goals or objectives, and priority actions to take.
+A strategic plan includes a time frame for its execution, and identifies the part of the organization or the outside agent that will take responsibility for the completeness of the actions necessary to realize the goals and objectives.